-For Principle 1, the conservation plan, rebuilding strategy and harvest control rules in place for this stock since 2007 has been successful in rebuilding stock biomass to the point of recovery and ability to maintain a commercial fishery.
-However, because of the long life history of this species (individuals are at least 25 years old before they are recruited to the fishable stock), it is likely that high catches during the 1980s and 1990s has just started to affect recruitment and impact is likely to occur in the next decade.
+For Principle 1, the conservation plan, rebuilding strategy and harvest control rules in place for this stock since 2007 have been successful in rebuilding stock biomass to the point of recovery and capacity to maintain a commercial fishery.
+However, because of the long life history of this species (individuals are at least 25 years old before they are recruited to the fishable stock), it is likely that high catches during the 1980s and 1990s have just started to affect recruitment and impact is likely to occur in the next decade.
 However, there is some evidence to show that the fecundity of orange roughy in the eastern zone is significantly higher than it was historically.
 This aside, the precautionary principle is that historical catches may impact recruitment.
 It is important therefore that the harvest control rules in place will ensure that overfishing is highly unlikely to occur and there is sufficient monitoring in place to regularly track abundance.

 For Principle 2, there is excellent information on the extent and nature of bottom habitats in the orange roughy fishing areas.
-In addition, observer records provide full and up-to-date catch accounting data as well as records of interactions with Endangered, Threatened and Protected species.
-Management of impacts to ETP species and habitats is comprehensive, however for the Pedra Branca ORMA, discarding of primary (quota) species is around 10%.
+In addition, observer records provide full and up-to-date catch accounting data as well as records of interactions with Endangered, Threatened and Protected (ETP) species.
+Management of impacts to ETP species and habitats is comprehensive, however for the Pedra Branca Orange Roughy Management Area (ORMA), discarding of primary (quota) species is around 10%.
 Though this is not significant from the overall perspective of the fishery and discarded stocks, it could be improved.

 For Principle 3 there is a strong Governance system in place which falls under two principle acts: Fisheries Management Act 1991 (FMA) and the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-DAFF is responsible for overarching policy implementation and AFMA for the implementation of fishery specific management actions.
+The Department of Agriculture, Fisheries and Forestry (DAFF) is responsible for overarching policy implementation and The Australia Fisheries Management Authority (AFMA) for the implementation of fishery specific management actions.
 The deliberation of these actions follows an extensive consultation process through the workings of the Management Advisory Committees (MACs) and direct consultative processes with interested stakeholders.
 Similarly, the decision-making process takes on board these consultative processes and adheres to primary legislation and to the fishery specific management plan.
 Compliance systems are also very strong and there is no evidence of systematic non-compliance.
 All agencies also regularly undertake internal, as well as occasional external reviews.